-Oman imported and possesses a stockpile of cluster munitions.
+Oman has imported cluster munitions and possesses a stockpile.
 In 2002, the United States (US) announced the sale of 50 CBU-97/105 Sensor Fuzed Weapons to Oman.
-Jane’s Information Group reports that Oman possesses BL755 and Rockeye cluster bombs.
-It also has 122mm Grad-type and Hyrda-70 rocket launchers, but it is not known if the last two include ammunition stockpiles that include cluster munitions.
+Jane’s Information Group has reported that Oman possesses BL755 and Rockeye cluster bombs.
+Oman also possesses 122mm Grad-type and Hyrda-70 rocket launchers, but it is not known if they deliver cluster munition payloads.

-In September 2013, a government official informed the Cluster Munition Coalition (CMC) that Oman participates as an observer in the convention’s meetings to learn more about the convention and observe its development.
-Interview with Khaled Hardan, Director of Disarmament, Ministry Foreign Affairs, in Lusaka, Zambia, 11 September 2013.
+In 2016, government officials from Oman have told campaigners that Oman is studying the convention.
+ICBL-CMC meeting with Hamood Al-Towayce, Permanent Representative of Oman to the UN in New York, New York, October 2016.
+In 2013, a government official said Oman participated in the convention’s meetings to learn more about the provisions and observe its progress.
+Cluster Munition Coalition (CMC) meeting with Khaled Hardan, Director of Disarmament, Ministry of Foreign Affairs, in Lusaka, Zambia, 11 September 2013.

-For more details on Oman’s cluster munition policy and practice up to early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Practice and Policy (Ottawa: Mines Action Canada, May 2009), pp. 224–225.
+For further details on Oman’s cluster munition policy and practice up to early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Practice and Policy (Ottawa: Mines Action Canada, May 2009), pp. 224–225.

 US Defense Security Cooperation Agency, “News Release: Oman-F-16 Aircraft Munitions,” Transmittal No. 02-16, 10 April 2002.